checkmarx-ts/VSTS-Plugin/overview.md

-#Getting Started with Checkmarx Plug-in:
+#Getting Started with Checkmarx:

-The Checkmarx plug-in for Visual Studio Team Services is simple to install and configure.
+Checkmarx for Visual Studio Team Services and Team Foundation Server (2015 and greater)is simple to install and configure.
 The following steps are required to get started.

-#Getting Started with Checkmarx Plug-in:
+#Getting Started with Checkmarx:

 ![image](images/sample3.png)